drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 | -v | Make the operation more talkative |
 | -x | Use the specified proxy (\[protocol://\]host\[:port\]) |
 | -X | Specifies a custom request method to use when communicating with the HTTP server |

+Find out how to test a web server for various HTTP methods and method overrides at [ivan-sincek/forbidden](https://github.com/ivan-sincek/forbidden).

 ### Ncat